Urooj-Fatima932/My-Task-Manger-AIDD/README.md

 9.  **Logout:**
     *   Click the "Logout" button in the top right corner of the main app to end your session.

-## 👋 Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please feel free to:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add new feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Open a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the `LICENSE` file for details (if applicable, otherwise state "No specific license").